-Recommendations Applicable Only to Those Interpretive Rules Amenable to Alternative Approaches
+Recommendations Applicable Only to Those Interpretive Rules Amenable to Alternative Approaches or Analyses

-- 12. Interpretive rules that lend themselves to alternative approaches include those that lay out several lawful options for the public but do not purport to be exhaustive, and those that speak at a general level, leaving space for informal adjustments and negotiation between the agency and its stakeholders about how the rule should be applied.
+- 12. Interpretive rules that lend themselves to alternative approaches or analyses include those that lay out several lawful options for the public but do not purport to be exhaustive.
+They may also include rules that, in setting forth decisional factors that are relevant to the meaning of a statute or regulation, leave open the possibility that other decisional factors might also be relevant.
+Typically, such rules speak at a general level, leaving space for informal adjustments and negotiation between the agency and interested persons about how the rule should be applied.
 Paragraphs 1-11 above apply with equal force to such rules.
 However, with respect to such rules, agencies should take additional steps to promote flexibility, as discussed below. - 13.
-Agencies should afford members of the public a fair opportunity to argue for lawful approaches other than those put forward by an interpretive rule, subject to any binding requirements imposed upon agency employees as an internal management manner.
-The agency should explain that a member of the public may take a lawful approach different from the one set forth in the interpretive rule or request that the agency take such a lawful approach.
+Agencies should afford members of the public a fair opportunity to argue for lawful approaches or analyses other than those set forth in an interpretive rule, subject to any binding requirements imposed upon agency employees as an internal management manner.
+The agency should explain that a member of the public may take a lawful approach different from the one set forth in the interpretive rule, request that the agency take such a lawful approach, or request that the agency endorse an alternative or additional analysis of the rule.
 The interpretive rule should also include the identity and contact information of officials to whom such a request should be made.
 Additionally, with respect to such rules, agencies should take further measures to promote such flexibility as provided in Paragraph 14. - 14.
-In order to provide a fair opportunity for members of the public to argue for other lawful approaches, an agency should, subject to considerations of practicability and resource limitations and the priorities described in Paragraph 15, consider additional measures, including the following: - a.
-Promoting the flexible use of interpretive rules in a manner that still takes due account of needs for consistency and predictability.
-In particular, when the agency accepts a proposal for a lawful approach other than that put forward in an interpretive rule and the approach seems likely to be applicable to other situations, the agency should disseminate its decision and the reasons for it to other persons who might make the argument, to other affected stakeholders, to officials likely to
+In order to provide a fair opportunity for members of the public to argue for other lawful approaches or analyses, an agency should, subject to considerations of practicability and resource limitations and the priorities described in Paragraph 15, consider additional measures, including the following: